 Before choosing a bank, you should consider how you want to access your money.
-Do you want it in a savings account, withdraw it to spend as needed or maybe you want to use a card for all your spending?
+Do you want it in a savings account, or do you want to be able to withdraw it to spend as needed, or maybe you want to use a card for all your spending?
 These questions will help you decide which account suits you best.
 Banks usually charge fees for different services, so find out what these are.
 Make sure you compare the different banks before you pick an account.